Daquota Connector — Post Installation Guide

 This step is required to allow users to access the Daquota application without manual authorization.

-In the Salesforce App Launcher, search for LocalFlow Maps and open it.
+In the Salesforce App Launcher, search for LocalFlow and open it.

 This allows you to verify that the application is functional and correctly installed.

-With this configuration, you will have access to the default map behaviour.
-However, in order to be able to modify the map behaviour and access advanced features such as zoning, you will need to assign you users the Daquota permission set.
+With this configuration, you will have access to the default map behavior.
+However, in order to be able to modify the map behavior and access advanced features such as zoning, you will need to assign your users the Daquota permission set.
 Please read the remainder of this configuration guide for additional configurations.

 Setup layers, conditional formatting and so on for your users